-In accordance with the mandate of the board, our independent directors may meet regularly, or from time to time as the circumstances warrant, without the presence of members of management or our non-independent directors.
-Although Mr. Taylor is not considered to be independent under NI 52-110, the other members of the board are comfortable that Mr. Taylor's former position with the company does not generally interfere with his ability to exercise independent judgement as a director and, in the normal course unless the circumstances otherwise warrant, treat him as being independent.
+In accordance with the mandate of the board, our directors, all of whom are independent, may meet regularly, or from time to time as the circumstances warrant, without the presence of members of management.
 The full board has had the opportunity for candid discussion outside the presence of management on several occasions during the year, as has our Audit Committee, which is comprised entirely of independent directors.
-The board as a whole has not met without the presence of Mr. Taylor, as no such meeting(s) were felt to be necessary.

-Douglas Reeson is Chairman of the board of directors and is an independent director.
+Albert Contardi is Chairman of the board of directors and is an independent director.